Apito Dourado: Aftermath

 The Apito Dourado process was a major event in Portuguese football and made international headlines at the time.
 Pinto da Costa, the most notorious suspect, was not convicted by the criminal court system, although being convicted by the Portuguese League's disciplinary committee to a two-year ban.
 FC Porto was convicted by the league's disciplinary committee to a six-point loss and ordered to pay a €150,000 fine.

 Despite no heavy convictions of penalties, the scandal seriously damaged Portuguese football's and FC Porto's reputation.
 Santiago Segurola, Marca's assistant director stated in 2008, "It is terrible what is happening to football (...)
 In the last few years proven corruption cases have emerged from Italy and Portugal (...)
 There are people who want to win so much that they are willing to break the rules in the most obscene ways.
 One of the things that surprises the most is that they (the teams involved) are always the same: Juventus, Porto..."

 The Apito Dourado scandal not only hit Portuguese football but also the whole Portuguese criminal procedure system.
-One of the big controversies was the fact that the prosecutors had "no doubts" about the Judiciary Police tipping off Pinto da Costa to clear his office hours before the conduction of a search.
+One of the big controversies was that the prosecutors had "no doubts" about the Judiciary Police tipping off Pinto da Costa to clear his office hours before the conduction of a search.
 However, since the source of the leak was unable to be identified, the accusation was dismissed.
 The court decision which convicted lower division referees to fines has been subject of controversies.
 One of them is the justification it gave for not considering golden object offers to referees as relevant evidence.
 A wide debate has also been sparked between the right to privacy (invoked in this case as part of a claim that the unauthorized wiretaps were unusable evidence) and the demand for a more severe justice, regardless of the privacy rights of crime suspects.

 The codewords used in the wiretaps have since become common Portuguese football jargon, expressions such as "fruta para dormir" ("fruit to sleep with", a codeword for prostitutes), "dark coffee" and "latte" (referring to the skin tone of the prostitutes), "rebuçado" (literally translated as "candy") being used by both supporters and club officials to mock and attack clubs related to the Apito Dourado wiretaps, such as FC Porto, Boavista FC, CD Nacional and Gondomar SC.

 CMTV started a series about Apito Dourado in 2013, regarding the 10th anniversary of the scandal, by airing the already known wiretaps as well as releasing previously unknown ones.